KarimCarl/phase-1-project/README.md

 ## Conclusion
 This ask the user to input a country of theirchoice.
 The app then retrieves information from a remoted db and displays it to the user.
 Not all information is new and up-to-date but it gives a failry latest update.
 This was a very challenging project as I'm still learning Js but I will try to practise more and hopefully make more complicated projects.

+## Contributions
+If you would like to contribute to this project, please feel free to open a pull request or issue on the GitHub repository.
+Any contributions, big or small, are greatly appreciated.

 ## REQUIREMENTS